-Orifice plates have many uses: power generation, oil production, refining, water treatment and distribution, gas processing and transmission, chemical, and petrochemical industry.
-An orifice plate is a thin plate with a hole in it, usually placed in a pipe.
+Orifice plates have many uses: power generation, oil production, refining, water treatment and distribution, gas processing and transmission, chemical and petrochemical industry.
+An orifice plate is a thin plate with a hole, usually placed in a pipe.

 An orifice plate is also known as a diaphragm.
 First, the fluid passes through the orifice then the pressure builds up slightly upstream of the orifice.
 Then, the liquid converges and passes through the hole, the velocity increases, and the fluid pressure decreases.

 When the flow expands, the velocity falls, and the pressure increases.
 The pressure difference generated by the flow velocity through the hole enables the flow quantity to be measured.